fedora-infra/fedora-websites-mirror/README.md

 # Websites

+This repository have been archived and replaced with the new [fedoraproject.org repo](https://gitlab.com/fedora/websites-apps/fedora-websites/fedora-websites-3.0) on Gitlab.

-This repository hosts sources for generating static site of https://getfedora.org, and hopefully eventually the other Fedora Project websites.
+This repository hosts sources for generating static site of https://getfedora.org.

 ### Contributing